department-of-veterans-affairs/vets-website/content/pages/faq.md

                           <li>With your existing <strong>DS Logon</strong> account, <strong>or</strong></li>
                           <li>By creating an account through ID.me (a trusted partner)</li>
                         </ul>
                         <p><strong>Note:</strong> If you have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, using it to sign in is the easiest way to get access to all Vets.gov tools.
-When you sign in with an existing premium account, ID.me will receive your verified information and you won’t need to verify your identity again before performing common tasks on Vets.gov like checking your claims status or sending a secure message to your health care team.</p>
+Because you already verified your identity when you got your premium account, you won’t need to verify your identity again before performing common tasks on Vets.gov like checking your claims status or sending a secure message to your health care team.</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a>.</p>
                       </div>
                     </div>